cb877/cb877/README.md

 ---

 ### :woman_technologist: About Me :
-Scientist of microbiology and infectious disease, currently looking to upskill and move into the data science sector.
+Scientist of microbiology and infectious disease, upskilling in bioinformatics and data science.

 ---